Magical Bedtime Stories for Little Kids

 Practical Storytelling Techniques

 Your technique can make a simple story feel like magic.
-These small choices help you hold attention and manage the mood.
+Use these small choices to hold attention and keep the mood sleepy.

 Voice, pace, and tone

 Lower your pitch slightly and slow your pace.
-Use pauses as punctuation.
-For climactic moments, pause a beat longer, then follow with a soothing resolution.
-Change your tone for different characters but keep it soft.
+Let pauses do the work.
+If there’s a “climactic” moment, pause a beat longer, then follow it immediately with a soothing resolution.

 Interaction and participation